Provincial Antigen Testing Program

 3. Program reporting requirements

-Participating organizations are not required to report any data to the provincial government.
+Those participating are not required to report any data to the provincial government.

 What are the reporting requirements in the case of a positive rapid antigen test result?